wiseman-timelord/Chat-Gradio-Linux/README.md

 - For normal usage after install you may use the program via command `bash ./Chat-Linux-Gguf.sh` (ie without sudo hopefully).

 # Development
-- Need to complete "./installer.py" script.
+- Need to fix model handling, currently no models load.
 - we will want an additional bar showing `GPU Ram Usage / System Ram Usage`.
-Somehow travelling bars on top and bottom, for memory/but this would be using frames, is this possible?
+Somehow bars on top or bottom optionally, for, VRAM / SRAM, for selected hardware.
-- Option to switch between, unified memory / Auto-Calculated Gpu Layers.
-- Build for nVidia/AMDGPU also.
+- Ensure that firstly it will calculate the rough model loaded size, and if it will fit on the GPU, then load to GPU, otherwise there will be an option in configuration for, upon the event of model is too large for gpu then if it will switch between, Unified Memory or On GPU with Excess layers in system memory.
+If all fits in GPU Ram, then only 1 memory usage bar displayed for VRAM.

 ### File Structure
 Details of file structure...